 D.M.A.
 The University of North Texas; M.M.
 The University of North Texas; B.M.
 The University of Texas at Arlington

-Dr. Tucker is the Director of Choral Activities at The University of Kansas in Lawrence, Kansas, where he teaches Graduate Choral Conducting, Orchestral Bowing for Conductors, directs two of KU’s ten choral ensembles, and oversees all aspects of the choral program.
+Paul Tucker, DMA, retired at the end of the 2020 spring semester.
+Tucker served as the Director of Choral Activities at The University of Kansas in Lawrence, Kansas, where he taught Graduate Choral Conducting, Orchestral Bowing for Conductors, directed two of KU’s ten choral ensembles, and oversees all aspects of the choral program.
 Born in Kingston, Jamaica, Dr. Tucker studied conducting and piano at the Jamaica School of Music with Dr. Kaestner Robertson.
 His musical experience includes owning and operating Sabre Sound Studio in Riverside, California, where he produced and performed on albums for various recording artists.
 He earned a Bachelor’s of Music degree from the University of Texas at Arlington, a Masters of Music, and a Doctor of Musical Arts degree from the University of North Texas.